 5.3.10 Admissions – Where a school is oversubscribed and criteria other than distance/sibling link have to be applied, a small committee of local governors is responsible for administering this process.
 Admission appeals are managed by school leadership.

 5.3.11 Complaints – The CET has a single Complaints Policy.
 If a complaint cannot be resolved at Headteacher, or Chair of Local Committee level, then Academies law requires establishment of a panel with an Independent Chair, plus 2 other governors who have not been involved in the matter.

 5.4 Composition and appointment of Local Committees (Local Governors)

-The Trust/Foundation appointed members of the local committee are always in the majority.
+5.4.4 All other members of the local governing committee are appointed by the Trust Board.

 5.7 Code of Conduct for Governors/Skills Audit

 The Trust uses the National Governors’ Association’s (NGA) Code of Conduct.
 All governors are expected to abide by this, and the Nolan principles of good conduct in public service.

 Governors are expected to access training, whether provided by the Trust Executive, or through the online training provided by the NGA, which the Trust buys for all governors.